idodov/pixoo64-media-album-art/README.md

 # 🎵 PIXOO64 Media Album Art Display

-This AppDaemon script for Home Assistant enhances your music experience by displaying relevant information on your DIVOOM PIXOO64 screen.
-When music plays, the script automatically fetches and displays the album art of the current track.
-If album art isn't available, it can generate an image using AI, ensuring a visually engaging experience.
-The script also supports synchronized lyrics, artist and track info, and can even sync an RGB light's color to match the album art.
+This AppDaemon script for Home Assistant enhances your music experience by displaying rich visuals on your DIVOOM PIXOO64 screen.
+It automatically shows album art, lyrics, time, temperature, and more whenever music is playing.
+If album art isn’t available, it uses online APIs or AI image generation to create one on the fly.
+It can also sync colors with lights or WLED devices for immersive ambiance.

+---

+## 🎨 Features

+- **📀 Dynamic Album Art** — Displays 64x64 optimized artwork for the current track.
+- **🧠 Intelligent Fallback** — Searches Spotify, Discogs, Last.fm, TIDAL, and MusicBrainz.
+If all fail, uses AI-generated art via pollinations.ai (`turbo` or `flux`).
+- **🎤 Synchronized Lyrics** — Shows lyrics with timing when supported by the media player.
+- **🕒 Real-Time Overlay** — Displays track info, time, temperature, and more as overlays.
+- **🔥 Burned Mode** — Adds high-contrast styling.
+Can be combined with overlays like clock, temperature, or text.
+- **🎞️ Spotify Slider** — Scrolls through Spotify-recommended album covers.
+- **🌈 RGB/WLED Lighting** — Syncs nearby lights with the dominant color of the album cover.
+- **🛠️ Highly Configurable** — More behavior combinations via YAML or Home Assistant UI.

+---

 ## 🎨 Examples

 ![PIXOO_album_gallery](https://github.com/idodov/pixoo64-media-album-art/assets/19820046/71348538-2422-47e3-ac3d-aa1d7329333c)

-Here’s a summary of the main features:
-- **Dynamic Album Art:** Displays album art on your PIXOO64 when a track starts playing, scaling and preparing the image for the 64x64 pixel display.
-- **Intelligent Fallback:** If album art is unavailable, the script tries to find it online (Spotify, Discogs, Last.fm, MusicBrainz).
-If all else fails, it generates a unique image using AI.
-- **Lyrics Sync:** Fetches and displays synchronized lyrics for supported media sources, advancing as the song plays. *(Note: Not all sources support lyrics.)*
-- **Real-Time Info:** Displays the current time, artist's name, and track title on the screen.
-- **Spotify Album Slide:** Shows a slideshow of album covers related to the current track, using the Spotify API.
-- **Dynamic Lighting:** Synchronizes an RGB light's color with the album art's primary color.
-- **Special Mode:** An optional display mode combining album art with a clock, day, and temperature, plus artist/title info.

 ---